Bernardo Quintana Arrioja: Recognitions

 During his lifetime, Bernardo Quintana Arrioja received numerous awards and honors.

-In 1964 he was named "The Businessman in 1964," by Sales and Marketing Executive International.
+In 1964 he was named "The Businessman in 1964," by Sales & Marketing Executives International.
 In 1968, the government of France declared him "Gentleman of the Legion Honor."
 In 1970, the Autonoma Universidad of Guadalajara gave him the title of "Honorary Doctorate."
 Six years later, Bernardo Quintana obtained the National Prize of Engineering.
 In 1980, the International Road Federation named him "Man of the Year."
 The government of Sweden named him "Polar Star," and he was given the "Order of the Commander," from the British Government.

 After his death in 1984, he received a number of honors in his memory.

-Quintana has not only received various honors, he has had one named after him.
+Quintana has received various honors, and he is honored by one named after him.
 Presea "Ing.
 Bernardo Quintana Arrioja" 2010, which has as object the reward and to recognize publicly the pupils which for his student path and personal merits stood out for the following qualities: leadership, patriotism, service, value and academic excellence.

 Bernardo Quintana, died on 12 August 1984 his remains were moved to the Rotonda de los Hombres Ilustres.
 In 2005, the government of Vicente Fox issued a decree to allow the inclusion of Bernardo Quinta Arrioja into Rotonda of the Illustrious Persons.
 The cemetery contains those persons who have made important contributions to Mexico.
 Prominent figures such as David Alfaro Siqueiros, Alfonso Reyes, Francisco Gonzalez Bocanegra, among other.
 Bernardo Quintana is the only businessman who has been given this honor.

 Bernardo Quintana will be honored in the first museum of Mexico that will recognize the most important Businessmen in Mexico.
 Other businessmen that will be exposed in this museum are: Carlos Slim Helú (Group Carso), Eugenio Garza Sada (FEMSA), Bernardo Quintana Arrioja (ICA), Carlos Gonzalez Nova (Mexican Commercial).
 It will be composed of photography, movies, interactive presentations of the diverse companies that they developed.
 This museum will be one of its kind here in Mexico and in Latin America.
 Its purpose is to promote the business culture among youths.